uiwebkit/ng-nx/README.md

 # NgNx

-Still far from ideal!

-Documentation in progress ...

-Storybook setup in progress ...

-Unit tests in progress ...

-E2E setup in progress ...

-## Important

-This task may not be 100% yours.
-I decided to do it once for everyone who wants to appreciate my skills.
-Thank you for understanding!
+I decided to do it for everyone who wants to appreciate my skills.
+Thank you!

 ## Task Description